#

 This Halloween and year-round, remember that technology is your friend when hunting down data vampires — no matter what form they take, malicious or negligent.

-This post by Nucleus Cyber’s Steven Marsh originally appear in Dark Reading
+This post originally appeared in Dark Reading

 Drop that stake and get a modern tool design to stop data vampires in their tracks